 Mohammad Ayatollahi Tabaar is an associate professor at Texas A&M University's Bush School of Government and a fellow at Rice University's Baker Institute for Public Policy.
 His research areas include international security and Middle East politics.
 He is the author of Religious Statecraft: The Politics of Islam in Iran (Columbia University Press, 2018).
 Dr. Tabaar has been a fellow or a visiting scholar at Harvard University’s Center for the Middle East, Cambridge University’s Centre of Islamic Studies, and George Washington University’s Institute for Middle East Studies.
 His articles have appeared in Security Studies, PS: Political Science & Politics, and Journal of Strategic Studies.
 He has also written for Foreign Affairs, Foreign Policy, The Washington Post, and The New York Times.

 About the Facilitator

-Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang, Greater Houston Community Foundation, and the George and Mary Josephine Hamman Foundation.
-Generous funding also provided by the Friends of Asia Society Texas Center, a premier group of individuals and organizations committed to bringing exceptional programming and exhibitions to Asia Society Texas Center.
+Education and outreach programs at Asia Society Texas Center are made possible through generous funding from Karen Chang and the George and Mary Josephine Hamman Foundation.
+Additional support is provided by Friends of Asia Society Texas Center, a dedicated group of individuals and organizations committed to bringing the best in exhibitions and public programming to Houston.